 Hampton Court is part of the London Pass.
 If you plan on visiting other sites, a pass can help you save money.

 For Harry Potter fans, I am not sure a trip to London would be complete without a visit to Harry Potter Studios.
 There you can visit some authentic sets, discover the magic behind the special effects, and learn some behind-the-scenes secrets of the Harry Potter film series.
 There are also interactive activities like flying a broomstick (don’t worry a broomstick lesson at Alnwick Castle is not a prerequisite) and you can even try some butterbeer.

 If you want to do this excursion on your own, you can take the train from London Euston Station to Watford Junction.
 (Check the train schedule and prices here.)
-From there you would need a taxi to get to the studios.
-Note: As of August 26, 2020 the shuttle bus is not running.
+From there you would need a taxi or shuttle bus to get to the studios.

 #5 Blenheim Palace

 Blenheim Palace is best known as the birthplace of Winston Churchill.
 It was a gift from Queen Anne to John Churchill, the first Duke of Marlborough and ancestor of Winston Churchill.
 The lavish 18th-century house is set in a 2,100-acre park, designed by renowned landscaper Capability Brown, who also worked on Alnwick Castle and Chatsworth House.

 At Blenheim Palace, you can learn more about the life of Winston Churchill and see a world-class collection of portraits, tapestries, and furniture.
 Then, explore the serene parkland and the Blenheim Palace gardens.
 It’s a wonderful place for families too, as kids will love the giant hedge maze and butterfly house.